-Once you’ve planned your kitchen renovation and have estimated a general cost of a kitchen remodel based on your home’s total value, it’s time to examine a cost breakdown of kitchen remodel.
+Once you’ve planned your modern kitchen renovation and have estimated a general cost of a kitchen remodel based on your home’s total value, it’s time to examine a cost breakdown of kitchen remodel.
 In other words, how you should allocate your funds for a kitchen renovation, and which upgrades will consume most of the costs to complete.

 Cost to Remodel Kitchen per Square Foot

-Using the 5-15% of the total value of your home estimate will get you an idea of the range you should consider spending, but looking at the kitchen remodel cost per square foot can get you much closer to an accurate cost estimate.
+Using the 5-15% of the total value of your home estimate will get you an idea of the range you should consider spending, but looking at the kitchen remodel cost per square foot can get you much closer to an accurate kitchen remodel estimate.
 When considering costs per square foot, you will also take into account the quality level of the renovation:

 - Low End – laminates and basic tiles for kitchen surfaces and flooring, budget-friendly appliances, painting